“Saying yes to every thought, feeling and situation allows for an experience of unbroken peace.”

 If you believe you’re here to have an easy and comfortable life, there are so many things that can rightly be viewed as highly inconvenient—as outright pains in the butt.

-But if you view life from the standpoint that your purpose on earth is to grow spiritually and mature as a person, then every situation can be viewed as a gift—particularly the challenging ones, for these are often the ones that offer the greatest opportunities for growth.
+But if you view life from the standpoint that your purpose in this life is to mature as a person and grow spiritually, then every situation can be viewed as a gift—particularly the challenging ones, for these are often the ones that offer the greatest opportunities for growth.

 If I hadn’t experienced depression all those years ago, I would never have signed up for the 6-month meditation retreat that transformed my life in wondrous ways.